 When you see someone waving the red, gold, green and black and shouting “Rasta”, never assume that they have taken the time to actually study the roots of Rasta.
 Many who shout Rasta don’t even know who Marcus Garvey was and what he stood for.
 They have no idea who Leonard Howell was or what he stood for.
 In fact if you asked them who founded the Rastafari movement they will probably say Bob Marley.

 While peace, love and harmony is the goal of Rasta, that’s not the essence of Rasta.
 The essence of Rasta is resistance, fighting against oppression, resisting unjust systems and revolting until there is equal rights and justice for all.
 These are the things that are at the root of Rasta.
 The primary purpose of Rasta was to resist against European aggression and oppression.
-In fact, if you wanted to make a soundtrack of what is currently taking place in Baltimore and Tel Aviv, reggae would have to be the primary genre to choose songs from.
+In fact, if you wanted to make a soundtrack of what is currently taking place with the Black Lives Matter protests, reggae would have to be the primary genre to choose songs from.

-So I was very surprised at the messages I got when I decided to play some reggae songs in support of the protestors in Ferguson, Baltimore and Tel Aviv.
+So I was very surprised at the messages I got when I decided to play some reggae songs in support of the protestors in Minneapolis, all over the United States and even all over the world.
 One person even went as far to tell me that reggae is love and the music I was posting was not reggae.
 I am not making this up.
 I was posting songs from Bob Marley, Peter Tosh, Dennis Brown and Max Romeo.
 We are talking about the king of reggae, the prince of reggae, the stepping razor himself and a living legend in Max Romeo.
 The songs I posted were songs like “Revolution”, “Burning and Looting” and “Get up stand up” by Bob Marley.
 I also posted “Revolution” by Dennis Brown and “Equal Rights and justice” by Peter Tosh.